Crypto & Web3 content

 You have been publishing.
 Nothing is coming back.

-Most crypto projects have a content problem they have failed to diagnose.
-The articles exist.
-The publishing schedule runs.
+The articles and docs are published.
 The backlinks and AI citations do not arrive.
-AI tools recommend competitors with comparable products.
-Organic traffic stays flat or worse.
+AI tools recommend competitors with comparable products and often cite third-party sites as references for your own protocol.
+Organic traffic stays flat.

-The gap is rarely volume.
-Typical crypto content, project updates, feature announcements, ecosystem news, serves the audience you already have.
-It does not answer the questions strangers are searching for, so it earns no citations, no backlinks, and no new readers.
+The problem is rarely volume.
+Typical crypto content, project updates, feature announcements, ecosystem news, does not answer the questions people are searching for, so it earns no AI citations, no authority backlinks, and no new readers.

 Who this is for